 Beech House Apartments: My friends and I stayed at the Beech House Apartments, located about halfway between the city centre and Clifton Village.
 Our experience at the luxury serviced apartments was great, and I highly recommend it to visitors to Bristol.

-The Hotel du Vin offers 18th century architecture with a contemporary twist on the hotel life.
+The Hotel du Vin offers 18th-century architecture with a contemporary twist on the hotel life.
 Rooms are more like lofts, with crisp Egyptian cotton sheets and deep soaking tubs in the exquisite bathrooms.
-The hotel is perfect for families or couples, and its location in the city centre makes it also ideal for travellers on business.
+The hotel is perfect for families or couples, and its location in the city center makes it also ideal for travelers on business.

 Check out how to spend a weekend in Bristol.